adamsol/Pyxell/README.md

 You can pass a path pattern to run only selected tests (e.g. `python test.py arrays`).

 To see all options, run the script with `-h`.

-Tests serve currently also as a documentation of the language.
-You can browse them to learn the syntax and semantics.

 Alternatives